cello-ben/bprintf/README.md

 # Building

+## Local Development
+If you want to test it out on a computer, you can instead run `make debug`.
+Once finished, `make clean` will get rid of everything created by `make`, including the executable.
+To run the tests in `driver.c`, simply run the bprintf_debug executable.
+The new Roman numeral feature can be easily tested.
+It is commented out at present, but can be uncommented for testing when functionality is implemented.

+## Board Deployment
 The Pico SDK has a most unwieldy build system, based upon CMake.
 Once set up, though, it is relatively straightforward to use with VS Code.

 First, clone the project and open it up in VS Code.
 Then, you can install the Raspberry Pi Pico extension.
 Assuming you have CMake installed, you should be able to click the microcontroller-looking icon on the sidebar and choose "Import Project".
 Select the current working directory and whatever options you desire.
 I kept it at its defaults when testing, except that I went with SDK version 2.0.0 (not default at time of writing).